moeketsisegalo/similarity_application/README.md

 ### To build and run the application, Docker needs to be installed on your system.

-1.Install Docker by visiting the official Docker website and downloading the appropriate version for your operating system: https://www.docker.com/get-started
+1. Install Docker by visiting the official Docker website and downloading the appropriate version for your operating system: https://www.docker.com/get-started

 2. Clone this repository: